MarkTheRobloxGuy/multihook/README.md

 # Disclaimer
 Discord is known to rate-limit IP's to stop webhook spamming.
 This also may lead to account suspension.
 I will not be responsible for your actions.
 Read about Discord [Terms Of service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines)

-MultiHook was created as a proof of concept that Discord webhooks can be automated.
+MultiHook was created as a proof of concept